 function.

-The bullet points below will break down the code you just copied.
+The bullet points below will break down the code we just copied.

 private fun startCamera() {